mwdomino/zerocfg/README.md

 ### Restrictions

 - Options are registered at import time.
-Dynamic (runtime) option registration is not supported.
+Dynamic (runtime) option registration is not supported

 	```go
 	// internal/db/client.go